About Universal Ratings

 How It Works

-Universal Ratings offers its ratings as a web-service-based on-demand capability.
+Universal Ratings offers its ratings as a B2B web-service-based on-demand capability.
 Our clients send us streams of data via a secure connection, we process it and return the corresponding ratings and complexity measures.
-Universal Ratings establishes the necessary infrastructure to quickly connect the client's data source to our sever.
+We establish the necessary infrastructure to quickly connect the client's data source to our sever.

 In order to guarantee confidentiality, data is submitted without naming any of its constituents or specifying dates.
 None of the client's data is stored.